uspki/policies/certificate-policy.md

 ### 4.9.1 Circumstances for revocation

 #### 4.9.1.1 Reasons for Revoking a Subscriber Certificate
-The CA SHALL revoke a Certificate within 24 hours if one or more of the following occurs:
+The CA SHALL revoke a Certificate as rapidly as possible but within 24 hours if one or more of the following occurs:

 1. The Subscriber requests in writing that the CA revoke the Certificate;
 2. The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization;
 3. The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise  or no longer complies with the requirements of Sections 6.1.5 and 6.1.6;
 4. The CA obtains evidence that the Certificate was misused;
 5. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
-6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
+6. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
 7. The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name;
 8. The CA is made aware of a material change in the information contained in the Certificate;
 9. The CA is made aware that the Certificate was not issued in accordance with these Requirements or the